angiefathalla/Python-Filepass/README.md

-These codes are used for a filepass to isolate values for info regarding large data tables.
+Python codes are used for a file pass to isolate values for info regarding large data tables.